percona/percona-server-mongodb-operator/source/update.rst

 on sequential Pods deletion in a safe order, allowing StatefulSet to redeploy the cluster Pods with the new image.

-.. note:: Being enabled, Smart Updates will force the Operator to take MongoDB version from Version Service and not from the ``mongod.image`` option during the very first start of the cluster.
+.. note:: Being enabled, Smart Update will force the Operator to take MongoDB version from Version Service and not from the ``mongod.image`` option during the very first start of the cluster.